Terms and Definitions: F

 passages literally and thus forbid women to be pastors or Sunday

-School teachers, or even to hold managerial positions in businesses,
+School teachers, or even to hold managerial positions in businesses, or act as elementary school teachers for male students,

 for instance.
 The question becomes at what point one should